Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 The solution consists of two services hosted on Snowpark Container Services:
 - The backend service - which hosts the API built on Node Express
-- The frontend service - which hosts the React based frontend, and a router service in NGINX that allows calls from the browser-based React frontend to be routed to the backend serivices also.
+- The frontend service - which hosts the React based frontend, and a router service in NGINX that allows calls from the browser-based React frontend to be routed to the backend serivice.

-Without the router part of the frontend service, CORS would actually prevent the browser to talk to the backend service, even if we opened up a public endpoint for it.
-This is due to the fact that we cannot add our own headers to requests comming to the service endpoints - for security reasons Snowpark Container Services networking strips out any headers (but adds a few usefull ones that we will use for authentication later).
+Without the router part of the frontend service, Cross-origin resource sharing(CORS) would actually prevent the browser talking to the backend service, even if we opened up a public endpoint.
+This is due to the fact that we cannot add our own headers to requests coming to the service endpoints - for security reasons Snowpark Container Services networking strips out any headers (but adds a few useful ones of its own that we will use for authentication later).

 ### Step 3 - Setting up the data

 This first part of the quickstart will help you set up the data for the application.
-This is exactly the same as the data used for the quickstart [Build a Data App with Snowflake](https://quickstarts.snowflake.com/guide/build_a_data_app_with_snowflake), so if you have run through it you will be familiar with it.
+This is exactly the same as the data used for the quickstart [Build a Data App with Snowflake](https://quickstarts.snowflake.com/guide/build_a_data_app_with_snowflake), so if you have already run through that one you will be familiar with this.

 > aside negative
 > The sample data for the quickstart that we load will only cover the dates between 2022-01-01 to 2022-10-31.
-Don't be alarmed if a query on a data later or earlier than that returns an empty response
+Don't be alarmed if a query on dates later or earlier than those returns an empty response

 ### Step 4 - Setup Snowflake and prepare Snowpark Container Services environement